(Original post from the 3D Printing Experience blog)

 Best use is if you can print at your highest resolution your printer can do and not use any rift or brim if possible.
 This will allow you to see the marks on the bed through the print.

-VERY IMPORTANT - Now make sure you right click on the target and select "center on platform"
+VERY IMPORTANT - Now make sure you right click on the target and select "center on platform" (this is with Cura, others may have a different command to make the target centered Make sure you use it)

 Now that you have measurements, you can open up your Marlin firmware file and select the "Configuration.h" tab ..